RamiroArribas/People_traffic_forecasting/Structure_draft.md

 · Create a correlation matrix

 · (To be tested): decompose the series in a meaningful way.
-If there are undistinguishable patterns due to the high frequency of the data, aggregate it just to extract insights (even if you keep the data in its original frequency when modelling).
+If there are indistinguishable patterns due to the high frequency of the data, aggregate it just to extract insights (even if you keep the data in its original frequency when modelling).

 ## 3.- Feature engineering